int08h/nearenough/README.md

 # Building
 Nearenough bundles all required dependencies in the `lib` directory.
-Add those `.jar` files to your IDE's project/library path.
-Building is IDE only for the moment; a Maven build is TODO.
+Add those `.jar` files to your IDE's project classpath.
+Building is IDE-only for the moment.

 # About the Roughtime Protocol
 From the [Roughtime](https://roughtime.googlesource.com/roughtime) project page: